diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 2/00 - MongoDB Intro.md

 ### Data types in MongoDB

-The documents we store in MongoDB database can have different type of values.
+The documents we store in MongoDB database can be different value types.